How the Rate Limits Work for Authorization Servers in Okta

 - App C uses another Custom Authorization Server.

-If the Rate Limit is reached for the Org Authorization Server, there will not be any associated Rate Limit violations for App B and App C. However, if the Rate Limit is reached for any of the org's Custom Authorization Server, a 429s will be returned for both App B and App C, even if some unnamed App D that uses a completely different Custom Authorization Server is the one that caused the violation.
+If the Org Authorization Server reaches the rate limit, Okta does not generate associated rate limit violations for App B and App C. However, if any Custom Authorization Server reaches the rate limit, Okta returns a 429 error for both App B and App C, even if an unnamed App D using a completely different Custom Authorization Server causes the violation.